Alexander-Jordan/dev-dive/3-basic-tools-for-developers.md

 # 3 basic tools for developers

-As a developer, what's the basic software tools you'll need?
+As a developer, what software tools do you need?

 Well, honestly?
 It depends on what you need.

-But personally, I would boil it down to 3 tools.
+But the most **basic** tools I think are _required_, to get any productive and organized development done, boils down to 3.

-3 tools that you really NEED in order to do some productive, organized development.
+3 tools that you really NEED and, only if you want to, can add more tools to.

 ## 1. Text editor

 ## 2. Version control system